NGoetz/Snow/README.md

 There are also to visualizations: A two dimensional world map with every animals drawn in and a long term graphic showing the amount of animals of each spezies.

-Note: The best results are achieved by a starting amount of 1:2 (foxes:rabbits).
+Note: The best results are achieved by a starting amount of 2000 foxes and 4000 rabbits